robertlie/ledger_recovery_words_to_iota_seed/README.md

 A Ledger device cost $80 and it is better to spend another $80 than the possibility that a hacker can steal all your funds when you use this tool.

-SO DO NOT USE THIS TOOL UNLESS YOU KNOW WHAT YOUR ARE DOING!

 This application also generates addresses.
 Do not use these generated addresses to receive funds.
 If you do, these addresses maybe reused for outgoing transactions,